 Each are exceptional artists working at the forefront of experimental performance and installation practices, and each presented proposals that are especially fitting of Katthy’s legacy.
 We are now excited to progress this significant new initiative, working with the artist fellows towards three major exhibitions of large-scale and ambitious new work to be presented in the first half of 2020.
 We commend the Katthy Cavaliere estate for their generous and inspirational support of Australian women artists

 At the Australian Centre for Contemporary Art, in 2021, Frances Barrett presents Meatus, a sound and light installation that transforms ACCA into a space of audition.
 Scripted and improvised vocalisations have been composed as a looping score.
 Meatus foregrounds the role of the audience as critical and active listener, proposing listening as an urgent mode of political agency.
 This project has been led by Frances Barrett with Nina Buchanan, Hayley Forward, Brian Fuata, Del Lumanta, Sione Teumohenga and Debris Facility Pty Ltd. For the Suspended Moment tour Barrett has been commissioned to create a new work, A Song for Katthy – which responds to Cavaliere’s archive.

-At Carriageworks from 6 March to 8 June 2020, Giselle Stanborough’s Cinopticon will contemporise Foucault’s theory of the ‘panopticon’: instead of the few watching the many, today we watch each other and the few.
-With an affinity for Katthy Cavaliere’s performance of self, Stanborough will work with her own personal online archive to create an immersive performance installation where audiences will see their reflection in unpredictable.
+At Carriageworks from 7 August to 26 September 2020, Giselle Stanborough’s Cinopticon contemporises Foucault’s theory of the ‘panopticon’.
+Instead of the few watching the many, today we watch each other and the few.
+With an affinity for Katthy Cavaliere’s performance of self, Stanborough works with her own personal online archive to create an immersive performance installation where audiences see their reflection in unpredictable ways.